Ni-X-oN/Opencore-IvyBridge-H61-Motherboard/README.md

 Changelog:
 ==========
 <b>Updated on 12 December 2020:</b>
    1. Updated to <b>Opencore 0.6.4</b>.
    2. Added instant wake support to USB keyboard and mouse.
    3. Change the <b>BootProtect</b> option to <b>None</b>.
    4. Removed the Picker GUI and switched to deault Picker mode (Can easily be changed to Previous GUI).
    5. Created a Custom USB Port Map using Hackintool and removed USBInjectAll Kext and changed <b>XhciPortLimit</b> to <b>False</b>.
-Updated All teh kexts to latest version as of 12 Dec 2020.
+Updated All teh kexts to latest version as         of 12 Dec 2020.<br>
+<b>Updated on 21 December 2020:</b>
+Changed the RAM from 6GB to 8GB.